2003 film about the rise and fall of Stephen Glass, a writer at The New Republic

 magazine who spent years making up fictitious stories for the magazine before he was finally exposed.
 Hayden Christensen stars as Glass, proving that despite prior indications

-he can act, and Peter Saarsgard stars as Glass's last editor, Charles Lane.Not to be confused with Transformers: Shattered Glass
+he can act (or that he can at least be used effectively when his limitations are calculated to work in the film's favor), and Peter Saarsgard stars as Glass's last editor, Charles Lane.Not to be confused with Transformers: Shattered Glass

 This film provides examples of:

 - Ambiguously Gay: Stephen tells a story to Caitlin and Amy about how "a dinner with this guy from the Post" turned into the guy "slipping his tongue down my throat."
 He's pulled away from the conversation before he can finish, so we don't actually know if it's true or if he was just fabricating it/pandering to the girls (he was worried that he was putting out "gay vibes").

 - Benevolent Boss: Michael Kelly, Glass's first editor.
 This throws off the audience's expectations when Glass clashes with his second boss, Hero Antagonist Chuck Lane.

 Caitlin: Is that what you want, Amy?
 To have smoke blown up your ass by a bunch of editors?